 Senior Editor, Dunes Review

-Tanya Muzumdar is the senior editor of Dunes Review and an English adjunct faculty member at North Central Michigan College, where she teaches composition and poetry.
+Tanya Muzumdar is the senior editor of Dunes Review and teaches English and poetry at North Central Michigan College.
+She also works as a freelance book editor.

-Tanya also has a full-length poetry collection in progress.
-Her poetry appears in Prairie Schooner, Nashville Review, THRUSH Poetry Journal, Gigantic Sequins, Cherry Tree, Salamander, and Superstition Review, among others, and has been nominated for the Pushcart Prize and Best of the Net.
+Tanya’s poetry appears or is forthcoming in Cimarron Review, Gigantic Sequins, Nashville Review, Pleiades, Prairie Schooner, THRUSH Poetry Journal, and elsewhere, and has been nominated for the Pushcart Prize and Best of the Net.
 She is the recipient of a fellowship from Kimmel Harding Nelson Center for the Arts.